ChristianKuri/n8n-with-ffmpeg-and-curl/README.md

 ### Required Repository Settings

-No additional secrets are required!
+No additional secrets are required for the container registry!
 The workflow uses:

 - `GITHUB_TOKEN` - Automatically provided by GitHub Actions for pushing to ghcr.io
 - `PAT_GITHUB` - Personal Access Token with repo scope (for updating the version file)